Antollo/Easypt/docs/classes.md

 # Classes

-### This is not tutorial for learning object-oriented programming.
+### Warning: This is not tutorial for learning object-oriented programming.

 ## 1. Object